8ctopus/sciter-logger/README.md

 # sciter logger

-This is a [sciter.js](https://sciter.com/) primitive logger that saves console logs to a file.
+This is a [sciter.js](https://sciter.com/) logger that listens to the console output and redirects it to a file.

 ## demo